anshulsharma99/heyanshul-service/README.md

 # Hey Anshul

-This repository contains the code for my personal website hosted on GitHub Pages at [www.heyanshul.in](https://www.heyanshul.in/).
+This repository contains the source for my personal brand website hosted at [www.heyanshul.in](https://www.heyanshul.in/).

-The site is a single static page built with HTML and a bit of inline CSS.
-Feel free to explore the code and adapt it for your own projects.
+The page is built with HTML, CSS, and a small amount of JavaScript.
+All text on the site is loaded from `data.json`, so you can update details such as the tagline or contact email without editing the code.
+Just modify the JSON file and reload the page.

+To view the site locally, open `index.html` in a browser.
+GitHub Pages automatically serves the page from the `main` branch.